 A decision regarding appointment of the applicants and/or incumbents shall be made at the next regular City Council meeting following the completion of interviews.
 Communication of the City Council's decision regarding appointments shall be made by the City Clerk to each applicant within one week of this meeting.

 Appointment of Members.
 Members of each commission, board, committee, or panel shall be appointed by the City Council as specified above.
-An individual may serve on no more than two commissions, boards, committees or panels at any one time and that individual cannot chair more than one.
+An individual may serve on no more than one commission, board, committee or panel at any one time.